 All well-run financial institutions produce a budget each year.
-In it they give an estimate of expenditure and income for their financial year, which for the church runs from 1st January to 31 December.
+In it they give an estimate of expenditure and income for their financial year, which for the church runs from 1st January to 31st December.
 Its value is to provide:

-- an indication of the amount of money which the PCC needs to raise. - the likely income from various sources, such as planned giving, usual fund raising activities, etc. - predictable items of expenditure which can be agreed in advance, such as heating, insurance and usual administrative costs.

-- the diocesan Parish Share and any Deanery levy.

-- allowances for replacement of items that have a limited life routine maintenance, new books, etc.

-- major repair work that can be foreseen.

-- a margin for reserves.

-- charitable giving.
+- an indication of the amount of money which the PCC needs to raise. - the likely income from various sources, such as planned giving, usual fund raising activities, etc. - predictable items of expenditure which can be agreed in advance, such as heating, insurance and usual administrative costs. - the diocesan Parish Share. - allowances for replacement of items that have a limited life - routine maintenance, new books, etc. - major repair work that can be foreseen. - a margin for reserves. - charitable giving.

 The budget will indicate the likely surplus or shortfall that the PCC will need to address in its planning for the next year, so that it can consider ways in which it needs to make economies in expenditure and/or raise income from fundraising or by drawing on reserves.
-It is at this stage that the need to enlist the help of the Diocesan Stewardship Department, for example, can be highlighted, or the results of such fundraising can be monitored to avoid yet another unexpected financial problem.
+It is at this stage that the need to enlist the help of the Diocesan Generous Giving Advisor, for example, can be discussed or the results of such fundraising can be monitored to avoid yet another unexpected financial problem.
 A budget will also enable the routine payment of bills, such as that for the electricity or insurance, to be made by the Treasurer without the need to seek specific authorisation from the PCC.

-A possible timescale for the preparation of the budget is from June to September, when the accounts from the previous year have been accepted at the APCM, and in time for the PCC to consider what action it needs to take prior to the start of the next financial year.
-No budget will be 100% in line with actual income and expenditure, but without one, the Parish will be extremely lucky to avoid recurrent financial crises.
+A possible time-scale for the preparation of the budget is from June to September, when the accounts from the previous year have been accepted at the APCM, and in time for the PCC to consider what action it needs to take prior to the start of the next financial year.
+No budget will be 100% in line with actual income and expenditure but a budget will serve as a guide and monitoring tool throughout the year.